espressif/arduino-esp32/docs/en/tutorials/partition_table.rst

        ``ota``

            The ota subtype is used to store the OTA information.
 This partition is used only when the OTA is used to select the initialization partition, otherwise no need to add it to your custom partition table.
-           The size of this partition should be a fixed size of 8kB (0x2000 bytes).
+           The size of this partition should be a fixed size of 8 kB (0x2000 bytes).

        ``nvs``

-           The nvs partition subtype is used to define the partition to store general data, like the WiFi data, device PHY calibration data and any other data to be stored on the non-volatile memory.
+           The nvs partition subtype is used to define the partition to store general data, like the Wi-Fi data, device PHY calibration data and any other data to be stored on the non-volatile memory.
            This kind of partition is suitable for small custom configuration data, cloud certificates, etc. Another usage for the NVS is to store sensitive data, since the NVS supports encryption.
-           It is highly recommended to add at least one nvs partition, labeled with the name nvs, in your custom partition tables with size of at least 12kB (0x3000 bytes).
+           It is highly recommended to add at least one nvs partition, labeled with the name nvs, in your custom partition tables with size of at least 12 kB (0x3000 bytes).
 If needed, you can increase the size of the nvs partition.
-           The recommended size for this partition is from 12kb to 64kb.
+           The recommended size for this partition is from 12 kB to 64 kB.
 Although larger NVS partitions can be defined, we recommend using FAT or SPIFFS filesystem for storage of larger amounts of data.

        ``coredump``

            The coredump partition subtype is used to store the core dump on the flash.
 The core dump is used to analyze critical errors like crash and panic.
            This function must be enabled in the project configuration menu and set the data destination to flash.
-           The recommended size for this partition is 64kB (0x10000).
+           The recommended size for this partition is 64 kB (0x10000).

        ``nvs_keys``

            The nvs_keys partition subtype is used to store the keys when the NVS encryption is used.
-           The size for this partition is 4kB (0x1000).
+           The size for this partition is 4 kB (0x1000).

        ``fat``